AydarF/blog/README.md

-This portfolio is based on a [Frontendmasters.com](https://frontendmasters.com/) course on Gatsby taught by Jason Lengstorf
+This blog is based on a [Frontendmasters.com](https://frontendmasters.com/) course on Gatsby taught by Jason Lengstorf

 ## Installation Instructions